Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: An adaptive two-grid finite element algorithm for non-SPD problems

 Let $\bar{R}_{K}^k$ and $\bar{J}_{E}^k$ be the $L^2$ projections to the piecewise $\mathcal{P}_{r-1}$ space respectively; then, define the oscillation terms:

 A reliable upper bound of the error is given below.
-It will be shown that the error of the adaptive two-grid finite element algorithm \ref{algo1} can be bounded by the error estimator and a higher-order term. \begin{theorem} Let $u$ and $u_{H_K^{k+1}}$ be the solution of \eqref{eq20160701_1} and the adaptive two-grid finite element algorithm \ref{algo1}, respectively, then
+It shows that the error of the adaptive two-grid finite element algorithm \ref{algo1} can be bounded by the error estimator and a higher-order term. \begin{theorem} Let $u$ and $u_{H_K^{k+1}}$ be the solution of \eqref{eq20160701_1} and the adaptive two-grid finite element algorithm \ref{algo1}, respectively, and then